Backend workers¶

 By profiling your page or by enabling ‘debug’ ($sys_logger_level = 'debug';) you can identify how long the notification is taking.

-Look at [Tuleap\Tracker\Artifact\Changeset\Notification\Notifier] string in codendi_syslog and measure how long it takes between Start notification and End notification marker.
-You can save this amount of time to your end users by switching to backend based notifications.
+between Start notification and End notification marker.
+You can save this amount of time to your end users by

-Configure Tuleap
+Configure Tuleap¶

 In local.inc you should add $sys_async_emails variable.
 It can take following values:

-• '': equivalent to not defining the variable at all: disable backend notifications, the notification will be done inline.
-Useful to disable the feature if it doesn’t work.
+'': equivalent to not defining the variable at all: disable backend notifications, the notification will be done inline.
+Useful to disable the feature if it doesn’t work.'all': activate the feature for all projects.'X,Y,Z': activate the feature for projects X, Y and Z (project ids, integers)

 Note

-$sys_async_emails is independent of $sys_nb_backend_workers configuration.
-This means that even if $sys_nb_backend_workers is not set (or set to 0), then backend notifications will still be available.
+This means that even if $sys_nb_backend_workers is not set (or set to 0),

-After having set the variable to at least 1 project, the backend worker (/usr/share/tuleap/src/utils/worker.php) will automatically be started by Tuleap and will process jobs and send emails.
+After having set the variable to at least 1 project, the backend worker (/usr/share/tuleap/src/utils/worker.php) will automatically be started by Tuleap

 The front end will log useful information in codendi_syslog with the key Notification.

 We also added a double check in SYSTEM_CHECK system event to ensure there is no pending notifications that last forever.
-If such a situation occurs, the SystemEvent will be marked as Warning, be sure to monitor that.